EnAccess/micropowermanager-customer-registration-app/README.md

     ![Android Studio JetBrains Runtime](docs/images/android-studio-jetbrains-11.png)

-    > [!NOTE]
-    > For ideal performance be sure to select the correct architecture.
+    **NOTE:** For ideal performance be sure to select the correct architecture.
-    > For example for users of Mac's with M-chips select `aarch64`.
+    For example for users of Mac's with M-chips select `aarch64`.

   - If already installed, select **jbr_dcevm-11** from the **Gradle JDK** dropdown